toonvds/toonvds.github.io/news/index.md

 ---

+## 2023

+**[20-04]** Our paper on optimizing maintenance with causal machine learning is now published in the [International Journal of Production Economics](https://www.sciencedirect.com/science/article/abs/pii/S0925527323000300).

 ## 2022

 **[08-06]** Our new paper "Prescriptive maintenance with causal machine learning" is now on arXiv, check it out!